strimzi/strimzi.github.io/_posts/2026-01-15-strimzi-test-container.md

 #### Multi-Architecture Support

 Strimzi Test Container supports x64, aarch64, Z (s390x), and PPC (ppc64le) architectures.
+It uses multi-arch container images published on [Quay.io](https://quay.io/organization/strimzi-test-container), with tags for each supported Kafka version (e.g., `quay.io/strimzi-test-container/test-container:latest-kafka-4.1.1`)
-It uses multi-arch container images and leverages Java's cross-platform capabilities, so the same code works regardless of where you run your tests.
+Combined with Java's cross-platform capabilities, the same test code works regardless of where you run it.

 #### Multi-Node Setup with Combined or Dedicated Roles